 Inshore Fishing in Florida

-Saltwater fishing in Florida is a comprehensive article that will cover all aspects of Florida saltwater fishing.
+Inshore fishing in Florida is a comprehensive article that will cover all aspects of Florida saltwater fishing.
 Tackle, species, techniques, seasons, and locations will all be covered along with great pictures of our fishing ladies and action!
 Florida is known as to saltwater fishing capital of the world, and for good reason.
 With over 1300 miles of coastline, Florida offers anglers endless inshore fishing opportunities.

 Anglers saltwater fishing in Florida on the inshore waters have many options.
-The shallow flats and bays, passes and inlets, and near shore Ocean and Gulf of Mexico waters offer anglers the chance to catch many different species and diverse environments.
+The shallow flats and bays, passes and inlets, and near shore Atlantic Ocean and Gulf of Mexico waters offer anglers the chance to catch many different species and diverse environments.

 Florida is flat, there is no denying.
 The geography of the land extends underwater.
 This results in very large but shallow open waters.
 The shallow, clear water is the perfect environment for grass to grow.
 Florida anglers term these areas of submerged vegetation “grass flats”.
-They are the life blood for anglers saltwater fishing in Florida in the shallow waters.
+They are the life blood for anglers inshore fishing in Florida in the shallow waters.

 Passes and inlets connect the inshore waters with the open Gulf of Mexico and Atlantic Ocean.
 These are virtual “fish highways” that game fish and bait fish use to migrate back and forth from the base to open water.
 Many different species can be caught in the passes and inlets year-round.
 Most passes and inlets also have some type of structure such as rocks, rip-rap, docks, and bridges.